 Mike Carter-Conneen is an Emmy Award winning reporter who joined ABC7/WJLA-TV and News Channel 8 in June 2008.
 Mike won an Emmy in 2015 for his work as a multimedia journalist.
 Passionate about photography, this "MMJ" often shoots and edits his own reports without any assistance.
 He also frequently serves as an anchor.

 Before coming to our nation's capital, Mike worked at KNAZ/KPNX in Flagstaff/Phoenix, KXRM in Colorado Springs and KUSA in Denver.
 He graduated from the University of Colorado at Boulder with a bachelor's degree in broadcast news.
 He is a loyal Buffs fan; he even served as CU's costumed mascot "Chip the Buffalo" during his college years.

-Passionate about political news, Mike has been on the front lines of elections in the swing states: local, statewide and federal.
-Throughout his career, he has also covered many breaking news events, weather emergencies and natural disasters: blizzards, tornadoes and wildfires in the West, hurricanes and earthquakes in the East.
+Mike has also covered many breaking news events, weather emergencies and natural disasters: blizzards, tornadoes and wildfires in the west; blizzards, hurricanes and earthquakes in the east.

-Mike hails from Colorado, but he often visited the Washington region as a youngster.
+Mike hails from Colorado, but he often visited Washington as a youngster.
 His parents are natives of Baltimore.
 His late grandfather, John R. Cochran, Jr., served as Postmaster of Washington, D.C. in the 1980s.
-His family has also spent several summers in Bethany Beach and Ocean City.
+Over the years, his family enjoyed many summer vacations in Bethany Beach and Ocean City.

-Mike currently lives in Northwest Washington.
-He is a proud supporter of the Yellow Ribbon Fund (providing assistance to wounded warriors and their families) and the Trevor Project (providing crisis counseling and suicide prevention to LGBT youth).
-He is a member of the National Lesbian and Gay Journalists Association.
-In his free time, he enjoys traveling near and far, exploring local museums and spending time with his family and friends.
+Mike is a proud supporter of the Yellow Ribbon Fund (providing assistance to wounded warriors and their families) and the Trevor Project (providing crisis counseling and suicide prevention to LGBT youth).